xid-er/Fake-News-Detection/meetings.md

 Before meeting:
 * How to explain the incredible results?
 * Can I start working on the Django website, or should I improve the model to include other features?

+Notes:
+* In order to fix the literally incredible results, group Tweets by article (dataset is already ordered by article) and randomly put into train/test sets until the Tweets are roughly 50/50.
+Additionally, implement the previously discussed method (weighted filtering) to make real Tweets less representative (to equal the representation of fake Tweets).
+* In order to improve performance, research CUDA and look into how to use it on the laptop to utilise the GPU.
+If it takes too much time setting up, use Google Colab or university servers.
+* Regarding general focus, have believable/trustworthy results first (80-90%), then focus more on the software development part of it.
+* Immediate task: first bullet point (to not have the same article in both sets)